Do You Need a Speedometer on a Bicycle?

 Modern bike speedometers are compatible with most bicycles.
 Including folding bikes, road bikes, and mountain bikes.

-But it’s important to confirm the compatibility before buying a bike speedometer.
+In any event, it’s important to confirm bike speedometer compatibility before buying one for your bike.

 Should the Speed Sensor Be on the Rear Wheel or Front Bike Wheel?

-This can vary from model to model and you should read the user manual to find out the correct location for your computer sensor.
+Since this can vary from model to model and you should read the user manual to find out the correct location for your bicycle speedometer sensor.

 Final Words